DIT PERFORMANCE (December 31, 2024)

 Dear DIT Participant:

-During the first quarter, the DIT Total Fund, comprised of the Stock and Income Funds, gained 4.7%, but trailed the index* by 50 bps.
-The underperformance of the Total Fund was due to the DIT Stock Fund trailing the blended 65% Russell 3000/35% MSCI EAFE Index by 120 bps.
-The DIT Income Fund mitigated underperformance by outperforming the Bloomberg U.S. Aggregate Index by 80 bps.
+The DIT Total Fund, comprised of the Stock and Income Funds, lost 1.0% in the fourth quarter, but beat the index* by 90 bps.
+The DIT Stock Fund (-0.1%) drove the outperformance, surpassing the 65% Russell 3000/35% MSCI EAFE Index by 110 bps.
+The DIT Income Fund (-2.9%) outpaced the Bloomberg U.S. Aggregate Index by 20 bps.
+For the year, the DIT Total Fund gained 12.0%, 100 bps more than the policy index.

-The passively managed DIT Fossil Fuel Free Stock Fund gained 9.3% in the quarter, slightly lagging the blended 85% Russell 3000/15% MSCI EAFE Index by 10 bps.
-In a reversal from last quarter, Aperio’s lack of exposure to fossil fuels hindered relative performance, as the energy sector was up 13.2% in the Russell 3000 Index.
+The passively managed DIT Fossil Fuel Free Stock Fund gained 1.1% in the fourth quarter, beating the blended 85% Russell 3000/15% MSCI EAFE Index by 10 bps.
+Aperio’s lack of exposure to fossil fuels contributed to relative results, as the energy sector in the Russell 3000 Index experienced a negative return, declining 0.8%.

 The fee for combined management, consulting, custody, and accounting services for DIT Stock Fund investments is 72 basis points annually, the fee for DIT Income Fund Investments is 35 basis points annually, and the fee for DIT Fossil Fuel Free Stock Fund Investments is 47 basis points annually.
 There are no additional or underlying fees on your DIT investments.

 The Trustees currently recommend a 65% Stock Fund/35% Income Fund allocation for investments in the DIT.
 We respectfully remind DIT participants that they can delegate to us responsibility for maintaining the allocation of their agency funds or, if preferred, specify an allocation where their agency funds will be automatically restored on a quarterly basis.
+The Trustees changed the DIT Stock Fund Policy Benchmark from 65% Russell 3000/35% MSCI EAFE to 80% S&P 500/20% MSCI EAFE.
+Both benchmarks are presented in this quarter’s performance.
 We would also encourage DIT participants who have not already done so to review their current agency fund allocations.

-As always, we welcome invitations from EDOM parishes and affiliated organizations to discuss existing or prospective investments in the DIT.
-A meeting with TOD representatives can be arranged by calling the DIT’s Investment Coordinator, Mr. Charles Jordan, at 617-482-4826, x557, or by emailing him at cjordan@diomass.org.
+As always, we welcome invitations from parishes and affiliated organizations to discuss existing or prospective investments in the DIT.
+A meeting with TOD representatives can be arranged by contacting the DIT’s Investment Coordinator, Bill Boyce, at 617-482-4826, x557, or bboyce@diomass.org.

 *42% Russell 3000/23% MSCI EAFE/35% Blbg Agg